LyMarco/MusicKickstarter/iteration-02.plan.md

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

+ * Feb 12th
+	* In-person
+ 	* Break down features into tasks
+	* Assign tasks to be researched by each person interested in working on a task
+ * Feb 15th
+	* Online
+	* Review the difficulty and implementation of tasks, ensure each person has a plan to start working on their task, or adjust if there are difficulties (The tasks need to be broken down further, more people or time is required to complete the task by Deliverable 2 Sprint)

 #### Artifacts